microtrain/bootcamp/10-MySQL/05-MySQLWithPHP.md

 $stmt = $pdo->query("SELECT * FROM posts WHERE slug={$slug}");
 ```

-The prefered method is a prepared statement with bound parameters.
+The preferred method is a prepared statement with bound parameters.
 There are two ways to do this commonly referred to as unnamed and named.

-In an unamed binding the order matters.
+In an unnamed binding the order matters.
 ```php
 $stmt = $pdo->prepare('SELECT * FROM posts WHERE slug = ?');
 $stmt->execute([$slug]);